TO THE MEMBERS

 As stated in the Director's Report of previous financial year conservation of energyis an ongoing process and in this regard your Company ensures optimal use of energyavoid wastages and attempts to conserve energy as best as possible.
 However nosignificant investments were made in this regard during the year under review.

 (B) Technology Absorption:

 As mentioned in the previous Report your Company continues to adopt technologyabsorption techniques which are effective and have been successfully carried out for manyyears now.
 In its endeavor to improve constantly your Company ensures regular monitoringand reviewing of the existing technology and always attempts if the same can be modifiedupgraded or improved upon for increased and better operations.
 However no specificresearch and development activities were carried out during the year under review.

 (C) Foreign Exchange Earnings and Outgo:

-However since there were no employees drawing remuneration in excess of the limits setout in the aforesaid rules the particulars of employees required to be furnishedpursuant to Section 197 (12) read with Rule 5 (2) and Rule 5 (3) of the Companies(Appointment andRemuneration of Managerial Personnel) Rules 2014 does not forms part of this AnnualReport.
+However since there were no employees drawing remuneration in excess of the limit setout in the aforesaid amended rules the particulars of employees required to be furnishedpursuant to Section 197 (12) read with Rule 5 (2) and Rule 5 (3) of the Companies(Appointment and Remuneration of Managerial Personal) Amendment Rules 2016 does not formpart of this annual report.

 LISTING OF SHARES

-The equity shares of your Company have been listed on the BSE and the National StockExchange .
-The listing fees for the year 2015-16 have been duly paid.
+The equity shares of your Company have been listed on the BSE Limited and the NationalStock Exchange of India Limited.
+The listing fees for the year 2021-22 have been dulypaid.

 DIRECTORS' RESPONSIBILITY STATEMENT